LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - The creature drops everything it is holding and falls prone

 #### Exhausted
-- Disadvantage on ability checks for duration of effect
+- Disadvantage on ability checks for duration
 - Speed halved
-- Lasts until a round is complete with less than half of stamina consumed
+- Lasts until next long rest